-Last week’s post on Assessing the Dynamic looked at the impact of personal differences and style as well as the roles that different individuals might take in instigating or sustaining a conflict.
-The next step in managing conflict in the workplace is to look for what the antagonists have in common and find the higher purpose that could bring them together.
+Last week’s post on workplace conflict looked at the impact of personal differences and style as well as the roles that different individuals might take in instigating or sustaining a conflict.
+The next step in bringing people closer together is to look for what the antagonists have in common and find the relevant purpose that they share.

 Both sides (perhaps I should say all sides) need to have reconciliation as a goal, not just their own best interests.
 The participants need to realize that reconciliation is in their own best interests.
 Once that commitment is present, specific aspects of communication can come into play.

-You can usually identify this higher purpose even if you don’t yet have any clue about how to reach it together.
-Just look for the values and ideals the participants share, specifically because of their mutual affiliation with the organization.
+It’s usually possible to identify a common purpose even if you don’t yet have any clue about how to reach it together.
+Just look for the values and ideals the participants share as part of their mutual affiliation with the organization.

-Sometimes what they have in common is a set of values that are relevant to the organization’s mission or vision.
-If the organization has not yet done this thoughtful, conceptual work, the participants have to find other areas of congruence.
-In that case, the overarching desire to ensure a seamless customer experience can serve as a launching pad for figuring out how we wish to treat each other: If we don’t collaborate well internally, the customer may be ill-served.
-Similarly, the organization may have an espoused value about being a superior place to work.
+Sometimes they hold in common a set of values that are relevant to the organization’s mission or vision.
+For example, the overarching desire to ensure a seamless customer experience can serve as a launching pad for figuring out how we wish to treat each other: If we don’t collaborate well internally, the customer may be ill-served.
+Similarly, the organization may have a declared value about being a superior place to work.

 Creating a Basis for Communication

 It’s important to remember that the people you disagree with are not you and don’t feel the way you do.
-If that’s hard for you to adopt as your operating premise, you could try being intentionally curious, and wondering why a reasonably decent and intelligent person would want or be thinking something that seems so contrary to you.
+If that’s too hard to adopt as your operating premise, just try being intentionally curious, and wonder why a reasonably decent and intelligent person would want or be thinking something that seems so contrary to you.

-Logic dictates that since the people you’re in conflict with are not evil or wholly stupid, they must have a good reason to think the way they do — or at least, what looks like a good reason to them — so it’s your job to try to find out what that good reason is and what this issue means to them.
+Logic dictates that if the people you’re in conflict with are not evil or wholly stupid, they must have a good reason to think the way they do — or at least, what looks like a good reason to them — so it’s your job to try to find out what that good reason is.

-Because you’re not the same, your intuition may not be enough.
-You may need to ask directly about what’s going on: “I’m sorry, I’m probably not seeing this from your point of view.
-Could you please explain just why that issue is so important to you?”
+Because you and they are not the same, your intuition may not be enough.
+You may need to ask directly what’s going on: “I’m sorry, I’m probably not seeing this from your point of view.
+Could you please explain more about why that issue is so important to you?”

 Listen for specific requests, fears, desires — not just for people positioning themselves in absolute terms (“because that’s the kind of person I am”).

-Practice empathy toward the people you know (their whole human selves) and for their points of view:
+Practice empathy for your opponents and their points of view:

 “I may not want what you want, but I hope there’s a way you can get it (without my losing anything/even if I have to lose something).”

-This combination of listening and empathetic speech helps reduce the negative, damaging atmosphere that conflict can foster.
-Respectful communication, no matter how tentative, provides a context for building or rebuilding a more positive sense of relationship and a bit of optimism about continuing the dialogue.
+This combination of curious listening and empathetic speech helps reduce the negative, damaging atmosphere that conflict can foster.
+Respectful communication, no matter how tentative, creates an opportunity for building or rebuilding a more positive sense of relationship and a bit of optimism about continuing the dialogue.
 Next week, we’ll work on a stronger footing for potential cooperation.

 Onward and upward,